 - Course Media (C)

-All external tools (including Panopto, YouTube, and library materials) are now in the “plug” icon at the right.
-(D)
+External tools (including Panopto, YouTube, and library materials) are now in the “plug” icon.
+(E)

-The Accessibility Checker (E) and HTML/Text Editor toggle (F) is in the bottom right.
+The Accessibility Checker (F) and HTML/Text Editor toggle (G) are on the bottom right.

 How to Get the New Rich Content Editor